I’m Kevin Beanland and I’m an associate professor in the Department of Mathematics at Washington and Lee University.

 I earned a B.A. in math from St. Mary’s College of Maryland in 2002 and a Ph.D from the University of South Carolina in 2006.
 At USC, I studied under George Androulakis.
 My first academic position was at Amherst College, where I was a visiting assistant professor for one year.
 After this, for six years, I was an assistant then associate professor at Virginia Commonwealth University in Richmond, VA.
 In the spring of 2011, I traveled to Athens, Greece on a Fulbright Research Grant where I worked with Spiros Argyros at the National Technical University of Athens.
 Some of the photos we took during our time abroad are available to view online.

-My wife, Rachel, and I have three children: Gabriel (age 10), Clementine (age 7) and Florence (age 2).
+My wife, Rachel, and I have three children: Gabriel, Clementine and Florence.

 The webpage for Virginia Operator Theory and Complex Analysis Meeting.
-It’s at Washington and Lee this year!
+It’s at Washington and Lee again this year.
+Also check out VOTCAM 2014.